fratajcz/speos/docs/source/getting_started.rst

 Obtain Data
 -----------

-You might have notived that :obj:`speos/data` is empty.
-This is because Speos is built on too much data to store it in Github.
-To obtain the data, run the following command in the Speos main dir:
+You might have noticed that :obj:`speos/data` is mostly empty.
+This is because Speos is built on too much data to store it on Github.
+To obtain the data in one step, run the following command in the Speos main dir:

 .. code-block:: console

     $ ./download_data.sh
     $ tar xzvf data.tar.gz

+If you are only interested in parts of the data, i.e. for a different project, check the individual subdirectories of :obj:`speos/data` and you will find download scripts for most programmatically accessible files that will download the file directly from the source repository.

 Test it
 -------